DStv: History

 In July 2003, DSTV launched Africa Magic as a movie and general entertainment channel geared at showcasing Nollywood talent and African culture.
 At the time of its launch it received high popularity amongst DStv subscribers, especially in South Africa and Nigeria.

 This was followed by the launch of new services including: W4 Eutelsat satellite with Ku-band services to Sub-Saharan Africa and the Indian Ocean Islands in 2000 (which Multichoice bought five transponders), Interactive Television in 2002, the Dual-view decoder in 2003, and the DStv PVR decoder and the DStv Compact subscription package bundle in 2005.

 Thanks to the new contract with Eutelsat, DStv vastly improved its channel offer by starting Ku-band signals in West Africa, as well as the inclusion of new Lusophone channels in Angola and Mozambique (RTP Internacional – already in South Africa up until then, SIC Internacional and TV Globo Internacional), three channels from India (Sony Entertainment Television India, B4U and Zee TV) and the possibility of adding Arab and Lebanese channels in West Africa.

 The interactive services were provided by American company OpenTV and launched in the first half of 2002.
 SuperSport had already started an interactive service, SuperSport Zone, in May 2001.
 By March 2002, the roll-out was completed, by means of a new decoder, 720i.

-In November 2006, DSTV added KBC and KTN to its Kenyan subscribers.
+In November 2006, DSTV added KBC and KTN to its Kenyan subscribers' package.

 The year 2008 saw the introduction of the HD PVR decoder, the XtraView decoder and the high definition feed of the M-Net channel.
+On 1 September of that year, it launched BBC Entertainment (replacing BBC Prime), BBC Lifestyle, BBC Knowledge, CBeebies and, in a separate agreement, ESPN Classic.

 In 2010, DVB over IP (Digital Video Broadcast over Internet Protocol) and DStv Catchup services were launched, as well as the HD PVR 2P decoder same year and M-Net Movies 1 got simulcast in high definition for the first time.
 DStv BoxOffice (a film/movie rental/on-demand service) and DStv Mobile were launched in 2011.
 Since 2012, DStv has also been re-broadcast on Saint Helena, but with only 30 selected channels.

 Multichoice Nigeria has faced significant challenges.
 The company lost 243,000 subscribers across its DStv and GOtv platforms between April and September 2024, primarily due to Nigeria's severe economic conditions, including inflation exceeding 30%.
 This decline is part of a larger trend, with an 18% drop in subscribers in Nigeria reported earlier in March 2024.

 The economic pressures have forced many Nigerian households to disconnect from the pay-TV service.
 Additionally, the company faces growing competition from streaming services and changing consumer viewing habits, which continue to pressure its traditional pay-TV model.
 However, MultiChoice is taking steps to address these challenges.
 The company has invested ZAR1.6 billion in its streaming service, Showmax, which has shown impressive growth of 50% year-over-year.